zalkeachal/Columbia-Asia-Hospital/README.md

 # Columbia-Asia-Hospital

-This analysis is done by using Power Bi.Used Power Query Editor in Power BI to transform and clean data, ensuring data integrity by handling missing values and inconsistencies.Employed DAX Functions like Average, Sum, IF, Calculate, Switch, Max, and Count for numerical measurements and analysis.
-Created i
+This analysis is done by using Power Bi.

+o	Used Power Query Editor in Power BI to transform and clean data, ensuring data integrity by handling missing values and inconsistencies.

+o	Employed DAX Functions like Average, Sum, IF, Calculate, Switch, Max, and Count for numerical measurements and analysis.

+o	Created interactive dashboards and reports, incorporating charts, tables, and tabular views for effective data presentation.